shadmaan-ali/Practice-Repository-/README.md

 # git remote add origin
-# for create a extention file ------- then type in bash ------ :Touch: "then file name and extention"
+#  you must to do for create a extention file ------- then type in bash ------ :Touch: "then file name and extention"